jessxphil/mathematics-of-machine-learning-multivariate-calculus/README.md

 <b>Week 2:</b> Recognize that differentiation can be applied to multiple variables in an equation.
 Recognise the utility of vector/matrix structures in multivariate calculus.
 Examine 2D problems using the Jacobian.

-<b>Week 3:</b> Apply the multivariate chain rule to differentiate nested functions.
-Explain the structure and function of a neural net.
+<b>Week 3:</b> Apply multivariate chain rule to differentiate nested functions.
+Explain structure and function of a neural net.
 Apply multivariate calculate tools to relate network parameters to outputs.
 Implement backpropagation on a small neural network.

 <b>Week 4:</b> Recognise power series approximations to functions.
 Interpret the behaviour of power series approximations for ill-behaved functions.
-Explain the meaning and relevance of linearization.
+Explain the meaning of linearization.
 Select appropriate representation of multivariate approximations.

 <b>Week 5:</b> Recognize the principles of gradient descent.
 Implement optimisation using multivariate calculus.
 Examine cases where the method fails to return the best solution.
 Solve gradient descent problems that are subject to a constraints using Lagrange Multipliers.